FutureShockco/crosswars.docs/faq.md

 ## Can I have more than one CrossWars account?

 Yes, you can.
-If you have more than one Steem account, you can play CrossWars with each one of them individually.
-Additionally, you can create a CrossWars account by logging in with your social media account.
+If you have more than one polygon wallet, you can play CrossWars with each one of them individually.

 ## Why are daily rewards going up and down?